Leonidas5052/cis421_Fall2022/Project 1 Writeup.md

 1. I attempted to log into the ctf-player instance.
 I first did it through the initial login space.

-2. I then looked up a guide online to see what it was that I was not doing right, then saw that they used the ssh command to log in.
+2. I then looked up a guide online to see what it was that I was not doing right, found this site: https://github.com/vivian-dai/PicoCTF2021-Writeup/blob/main/General%20Skills/Magikarp%20Ground%20Mission/Magikarp%20Ground%20Mission.md, then saw that they used the ssh command to log in.
 Oops...

 3. I used the ssh command and entered the password that was given to me.
 This brought me to a place where I was thrown into the middle of a directory.